-See how previous courses have transferred to UW from study abroad here!
-Search by country, city, program and courses at the host university or UW courses.
+Research how credits can transfer from your study abroad school back to the UW.
 This is a great planning tool for all students looking to go abroad or currently abroad.
 Be sure to check with the Undergraduate Adviser about courses that count towards your degree.

 When You Return

 Once you arrive back in Seattle you will need to have your study abroad credits evaluated by faculty members in order to have the credits assigned to your major or minor.
 Credits must be evaluated and assigned UW credit before a student can graduate.
 Evaluations can take between 1-2 weeks to be completed.
 Follow the below procedure in order to get your credits evaluated: